diyscif/diyscif/scif-thesis.md

 ### Shielding System Function Monitoring

-In his book, Hans Wolfsperger also proposes a system to continuously monitor the function of the room shielding during use.
+Hans Wolfsperger also proposes a system to continuously monitor the function of the room shielding during use.
 He proposes that the RF output of a spectrum analyzer be fed through an amplifier to a broadband transmitting antenna permanently installed in the room.
 A receiving antenna, e.g. a leak detector, would also be permanently installed on the outside of the room and connected to the input of the spectrum analyzer.
 During the first functional tests, when the system is determined to be effective, the spectrum analyzer would determine and store the frequency response of the shielded transmission.
 Each time the shielding is used, the frequency spectrum would be determined again and compared with the stored values.
-If clear deviations from the reference are detected, the shielding could be checked for malicious tampering or other damages. [@wolfsperger2008, pp. 466-467]
+If clear deviations from the reference are detected, the shielding could be checked for malicious tampering or other damages.
+[@wolfsperger2008, pp. 466-467]

 ![Shield Monitoring System Schematic [@wolfsperger2008, p.
 467]](images/monitoring.png){height=40%}